 Converts the PyProxy into a JavaScript object as best as possible.
-By default does a deep conversion, if a shallow conversion is desired, you can use proxy.toJs({depth: 1}).
+By default does a deep conversion, if a shallow conversion is desired, you can use proxy.toJs({depth : 1}).
 See Explicit Conversion of PyProxy for more info.

-- options.create\pyproxies (boolean) If false, toJs() will throw a ConversionError rather than producing a PyProxy. - options.depth (number) How many layers deep to perform the conversion.
+- options.create_pyproxies (boolean) If false, toJs() will throw a ConversionError rather than producing a PyProxy. - options.depth (number) How many layers deep to perform the conversion.
 Defaults to infinite - options.pyproxies (PyProxy[]) If provided, toJs() will store all PyProxies created in this list.
 This allows you to easily destroy all the PyProxies by iterating the list without having to recurse over the generated structure.
-The most common use case is to create a new empty list, pass the list as pyproxies, and then later iterate over pyproxies to destroy all of created proxies. - options.default\converter ((obj: PyProxy, convert: (obj: PyProxy) => any, cacheConversion: (obj: PyProxy, result: any) => void) => any) Optional argument to convert objects with no default conversion.
-See the documentation of to\js(). - options.dict\converter((array: Iterable<[key: string, value: any] > ) => any)

-A function to be called on an iterable of pairs [key, value].
-Convert this iterable of
+The most common use case is to create a new empty list, pass the list as pyproxies, and then later iterate over pyproxies to destroy all of created proxies. - options.default_converter ((obj: PyProxy, convert: (obj: PyProxy) => any, cacheConversion: (obj: PyProxy, result: any) => void) => any) Optional argument to convert objects with no default conversion.
+See the documentation of to_js(). - options.dict_converter ((array: Iterable<[key: string, value: any] >) => any) A function to be called on an iterable of pairs [key, value].
+Convert this iterable of pairs to the desired output.
+For instance, Object.fromEntries() would convert the dict to an object, Array.from() converts it to an Array of pairs, and (it) => new Map(it) converts it to a Map (which is the default behavior).

-'''

-to an object, Array.from() converts it to an Array of pairs, and (it) => new Map(it)

-converts it to a Map (which is the default behavior).

-Returns

 any - The JavaScript object resulting from the conversion.

 PyProxy.toString()

-Returns

 string -

 class pyodide.ffi.PyProxyWithGet()

 A PyProxy whose proxied Python object has a getitem() method.

-Extends:

-• PyProxy

 PyProxyWithGet.get(key)

 This translates to the Python code obj[key].

-Arguments

 • key (any) - The key to look up.

-Returns

 any - The corresponding value.

 class pyodide.ffi.PyProxyWithHas()

 A PyProxy whose proxied Python object has a contains() method.

-Extends:

-• PvProxv

 PyProxyWithHas.has(key)

 This translates to the Python code key in obj.

-Arguments

 • key (any) - The key to check for.

-Returns

 boolean - Is key present?

 class pyodide.ffi.PyProxyWithLength()

 A PyProxy whose proxied Python object has a len() method.

-Extends:

-• PyProxy

 PyProxyWithLength.length

-type: number

 The length of the object.

 class pyodide.ffi.PyProxyWithSet()

 A PyProxy whose proxied Python object has a setitem() or delitem() method.

-Extends:

-• PyProxy

-'''

-pairs to the desired output.
-For instance, Object.fromEntries() would convert the dict